pepa65/piring/README.md

 All characters after position 12 resp.
 23 are ignored as a comment.
 - **ringalarms** (optional): lines with `Sfilename`, where `S` at the first character is the minimum number of seconds the button needs to be pressed for the `.wav` alarmtone in `filename` to be played.
-Multiple lines with the same `S` are played in sequence, with the last one on a loop.
+If 'S' is '0' then the tone is played whenever the amp is switched on.

 ### Workings
 Every weekday (except on No-School days) the Normal schedule will ring and